The faces of Oxford Pride

 If you can commit some time to help shape the future of your pride, take a look at our vacancies.

 The Directors & Trustees decide the strategy, policies and overall direction of Oxford Pride Group Ltd work within the budget, legal and statutory framework and other relevant funding criteria set.
 The Board will also be responsible for monitoring the performance of the Management Committee in delivering the legitimate decisions of the Board.

 Debbie was previously Chair of Oxford Pride in 2019 and currently serves as VP of Member Services for InterPride.
 She works with Witney Pride and other local new Prides to help put on events locally.
 She is a specialist IT Trainer working with people with disabilities with a charity background including fundraising and social media.

 Mazz was elected as Oxford Pride’s first female Chair in 2007.
 She founded the Oxford Pride Parade in 2008 then collaborated with local groups and organisations to expand Pride Day into an annual Arts & Culture Festival to better reflect the diversity and unique qualities of Oxford.
-She also helped Oxford Pride become a registered charity in 2013, with the relocation to Paradise St in 2015 and the expansion of the event into Leiden Sq in 2019.
+She helped in Oxford Pride becoming a registered charity in 2013, with the relocation of the event to Paradise St in 2015 and the expansion of Pride Day into Leiden Sq in 2019.
 Mazz is a portrait and event photographer, graphic designer and human rights advocate.